arviz-devs/arviz/docs/source/index.md

 :::{div} key-features-text
 <strong>State of the Art Diagnostics</strong><br/>
-Latest published diagnostics and statistics are implemented, tested and distributed with ArviZ.
+Modern, theory-grounded diagnostics and statistical tools are implemented, tested and distributed through ArviZ.
 :::
 ::::